Shippo Supports International Shipping Globally

-- The label file may be four pages — the first is the label and should be put on the box, the second and third should be included in a pouch on the outside of the package, and the fourth is for your records.
+- The label file may be three or four pages — the first is the label and should be put on the box, the second (and third) should be included in a pouch on the outside of the package, and the final page is for your records.

 For international shipments with UPS, the Commercial Invoice is built into the label itself, so you can also just download the label for UPS.
 Please print the entirety of the file that is created—the label and commercial invoice should be included in that file.
 UPS labels that print "EVS" on the label, are eligible for Paperless Trade